samia-dola/Employee-Distribution-Analysis/README.md

 - Check for some more Transformations.

 ### b.
 [Exploratory Data Analysis (EDA)](https://github.com/samia-dola/Employee-Distribution-Analysis/blob/main/Queries/Business%20Qsn.sql)
- Exploratory Data Analysis (EDA) is the method to answer and analyse the business questions.
+ Exploratory Data Analysis (EDA) is the method to answer and analyse business questions.

 #### Business Questions
 1. What is the gender breakdown of employees in the company?